tcarland/grafana-kube-stack/ingress/traefik/README-traefik.md

 ```

 Those arguments should be added to the Traefik *Deployment* `command:`
-Additionally the Traefix *Service* should be updated for the ports
+Additionally the Traefix *Service* should be updated for the ports needed
+beyond https.
+The following adds the *grpcsecure* port to the controller.
 ```yaml
 apiVersion: v1
 kind: Service